Cubified/faceid_lock.py/README.md

      $ ./faceid_lock.py

 To ensure that everything has installed successfully.
-It should return an error (as it will have been unable to find the `user_image` file required for facial recognition) while also creating the `faceid_lock` configuration directory in `~/.local/share`.
+It should return an error while also creating the `faceid_lock` configuration directory in `~/.local/share`.
 To configure and run properly, see below.

 ## Configuration